 If you want to get into model trains, one of the most important things to keep in mind is the scale that you want to go for.

-Both the N scale and Z scale trains are great options, each one of them coming with their own pros and cons.
+There’s often some debate about whether you should get into N scale vs Z scale; Both the N scale model trains and Z scale trains are great options, each one of them coming with its own pros and cons.
 The great thing about these scales is that they are both very easy to adapt and adjust to your own needs, and the quality for both is great!

 The biggest factor is the thing like size and space you need might to have a decent set up may push you towards one or the other.
 These are both on the smaller end of the spectrum so if you want something way bigger, or you’ve got a whole room to dedicate to the construction of a model train layout, maybe look at O scale or HO scale instead.

 But, it’s still a great approach to be had and the results can be great!

 So let’s take a quick look at Z scale vs N scale and which one you should pick!

 What is the difference between N scale vs Z scale?